adilima/minimalist/README.md

 To conveniently editing text files on Android, we can use `Ace Editor`, or any WebView based editor, this is more convenient than using _hard to use_ default editor on Android-x86.

+### Testing

+Small test for Android-x86 to push into this repo.